On Athletics Club

 On Athletics Club (OAC) is a training group of professional distance runners sponsored by On.
 The team is coached by Dathan Ritzenhein, Kelsey Quinn, Jason Ross, and Laura Thweatt.
 It was founded in August 2020 with eight original members.
-OAC trains primarily out of Boulder, Colorado.
-On also sponsors sister clubs OAC Europe, coached by Vincent Guyot and Thomas Dreissigacker, and OAC Oceania, coached by Craig Mottram and Ben Green.
+The OAC Global team trains primarily out of Boulder, Colorado.
+OAC Europe is coached by Vincent Guyot and Thomas Dreissigacker and OAC Oceania is coached by Craig Mottram and Ben Green.
+On also sponsors a number of runners who are not OAC team members.

 Non-championship accomplishments

 On August 3, 2020, Joe Klecker and Olli Hoare became the first people to ever break 4 minutes in the mile on Colorado soil.
 The long streak of no sub-4-minute miles is attributed to the elevation of the state.